 Requests sent to this endpoint will go into ABODE UAT.

-If you are already fully registered with RealMe and have subscription keys for V1 you will not need to renew your subscription.
+If you are already fully registered with RealMe and have subscription keys for V1 or V2 you will not need to renew your subscription.

 What you need to do